 How to Make Instant Pot Mashed Potatoes

-- Cook the potatoes: Add the potatoes, water, and a few generous pinches of salt to the Instant Pot.
-Lock the lid in place, then set to manual, high, and 10 minutes cook time.
+1. Cook the potatoes: Add the potatoes, water, and a few generous pinches of salt to an Instant Pot.
+Lock the lid in place, then set the device to manual, high, and 10 minutes of cook time.

-- Warm the butter and milk: Combine the butter and milk in a small pot and bring the mixture to a simmer on the stove top.
-Remove from the heat and set aside.
+2. Warm the butter and milk: Combine the butter and milk in a small pot, and bring the mixture to a simmer on the stovetop.
+Remove from the heat, and set aside.

-- Mash the potatoes: When the timer goes off, turn the valve to “quick release.”
-Drain off any water, then transfer the potatoes to a large mixing bowl.
+3. Mash the potatoes: When the timer goes off, turn the valve to “quick release.”
+Drain off any water.
+Then, transfer the potatoes to a large mixing bowl.
 Mash the potatoes with a potato masher until they’re smooth, with few to no lumps (depending on your preferences).

-- Finish: Slowly add the hot milk and butter to the mashed potatoes, stirring to combine.
-Stir in the sour cream, then season to taste with salt and black pepper.
+4. Finish: Slowly add the hot milk and butter to the mashed potatoes, stirring to combine.
+Stir in the sour cream, and season to taste with salt and black pepper to taste.

 Quick Tip